'Write to Dream,' Right on Time

 The goal of YPT is to reach and encourage as many students as possible, as well as to eventually be able to say "yes" to anyone requesting its services.
 "Write to Dream" is a big step in that direction.

 "We want to use the book to share these amazing stories with the world, but we also hope that we are providing tools to inspire other play writes around the world," Pribow-Moore said.
 "All of the plays featured in "Write to Dream" have been written by students who share the passion for creative expression.

 For many, these plays are a way to tell real life stories, such as "Society Un-Just" by Shannon Marshall, which focuses on gentrification and its impact on the community.

 Marshall's play was loosely based on real life events surrounding the sale of her grandmother's Adams Morgan home.

 "My play started out as a school project, but I decided that I needed to write about something that mattered to me, something I'm passionate about and gentrification is that thing," she said.
 "A lot of people look at it as 'just change' but it's actually a problem and I wanted to voice that to the people."

 The pages of "Write to Dream" are filled with stories about everyday issues that youth of all ages can relate to, including discrimination, sibling rivalry -- and even the occasional super hero.
-The book's content is divided into four parts: plays for all ages, plays for ages 13 and up, plays for ages 16 and older, and the curriculum, which provides the tools needed to inspire playwrights like those featured in the book.
+The book's content is divided into four parts: plays for all ages, plays for ages 13-15, plays for ages 16 and older, and the curriculum, which provides the tools needed to inspire playwrights like those featured in the book.

 Amber Faith Walton, a YPT student of two years is the author of "Changing Tides: Judge Me Gently."
 She was looking for a creative outlet when she first moved to the District, and through her school, discovered YPT.